Ankitj9568/React-project/README.md

-# Spotify-Clone
-This is a clone website of Spotify
+This is my first React based project